|Rhode Island Permit Test Practice|

-When you move to Rhode Island and hold an out-of-state driver’s license that has been expired for more than one year, you must apply for the Instruction Permit by taking the Rhode Island knowledge test at the DMV main office in Cranston.
+When you move to Rhode Island and hold an out-of-state driver’s license that you let expire for more than one year, you must apply for the Instruction Permit by taking the Rhode Island knowledge test at the DMV main office in Cranston.
 If your out-of-state license is still valid or expired less than a year, the knowledge test is usually waived.

-Anyone holding a valid driver’s license from a foreign country may retain the foreign country license, but must apply for the Instruction Permit and successfully pass the knowledge examination as well as the road test.
+Anyone holding a valid driver’s license from a foreign country may keep the foreign country license, but must apply for the Instruction Permit and successfully pass the knowledge examination as well as the road test.
 If you hold a license from Canada, test requirements are waived.

 The Computerized DMV Test

-The computerized knowledge test is based on motor vehicle laws of Rhode Island and common rules of the road.
+The computerized knowledge test has questions about the motor vehicle laws of Rhode Island and common rules of the road.
 Make sure you study the driver’s manual to prepare for the test.
-While Rhode Island does not record failure rates on the DMV knowledge test, researchers agree that the Rhode Island DMV tests is a relatively more difficult test, compared to other states.
+While Rhode Island doesn’t record failure rates on the DMV knowledge test, researchers agree that the Rhode Island DMV tests is a difficult test, compared to other states.

 The test on a computer is available in English, Spanish, and Portuguese.

 If you need a test in another language, you must contact the Cranston DMV office in advance.
 DMV offers tests in more than 30 different languages on paper.
 You can see which languages are available and schedule such test here .
 If you take the foreign language knowledge exam you must be accompanied by someone who can translate for you before and after the test.
 No translators are allowed during the test.

 Remember, all tests are now by appointment only.
 Walk-ins are no longer accepted.
 If you have special needs, make sure you check with the Cranston DMV office in advance.

 If you fail the DMV knowledge exam in Rhode Island, you must wait eight days before you can try again.
 The waiting time is among the longest in United States.